-Jessie Hope Black (nee Macpherson), Curator of Molluscs, achieved many 'firsts' during her long career, and has made a lasting contribution in the fields of Malacology, Marine Biology and their application to environmental management.
-She has been a mentor for many women following in these fields and an inspiration to both men and women.
+Jessie Hope Black (nee Macpherson), Curator of Molluscs, achieved many 'firsts' during her long career, and made a lasting contribution in the fields of Malacology, Marine Biology and their application to environmental management.
+She was a mentor for many women following in these fields and an inspiration to both men and women.

 In 1946 Jessie Hope Black (nee Macpherson) became the first woman to be appointed a Curator at the National Museum of Victoria in its then almost 90 year history.
 Hope had begun her scientific career as a museum assistant in 1937.
 Having applied for a job in Taxidermy the director at the time John Mahoney counselled her on the 'inappropriateness' of a woman in such a role and suggested they would find her something else.
 She spent her early days at the Museum under the financial support of the Carnegie Corporation developing and preparing new display cases and the ground breaking McCoy Hall dioramas.